 The most common reason for impaction is dehydration.
 Because the stool doesn’t have enough moisture, it can become hard and lumpy and can’t be passed.

 Tortoise Impaction Symptoms

 Impacted tortoises share the symptoms of constipated tortoises.
-However, they’ll have some additional signs that are unique to the condition.
+However, they’ll have some additional symptoms unique to the condition.

-Here are the most common indicators of impaction in tortoises:
+Here are the leading indicators of impaction in tortoises:

 Tortoises that strain have trouble with their bowel movements, and they may even vocalize with grunts as they try unsuccessfully to pass their stool.

 If a tortoise has been impacted for a long time, it may not strain.
-Impaction can weaken a tortoise, leaving it with little energy to strain.
+Impaction can weaken a tortoise, leaving it with little energy to push.

-If a tortoise stops straining, it doesn’t mean that constipation or impaction has resolved.
+If a tortoise stops straining, it doesn’t mean constipation or impaction has resolved.